Nashi or Japanese pear: planting, harvest

 Discover other Asian Pear trees

-Planting a nashi
+Planting a Nashi

-Where to Plant a Nashi Pear?
+Where to Plant a Nashi Pear Tree?

-When to Plant the Nashi Pear?
+When to Plant a Nashi Pear Tree?

 How to Plant It?

-- Prepare the soil by removing stones and weeds
+• Prepare the soil by removing stones and weeds

-- Soak the rootball in a bucket of water for a few minutes before planting to rehydrate it
+• Soak the root ball in a bucket of water for a few minutes before planting to rehydrate it

-- Place compost at the base of the hole
+• Place compost at the base of the hole

-- Position the rootball and insert a stake
+• Position the root ball and insert a stake

-- Backfill with a mix of garden soil and compost, ensuring the rootball is fully covered
+• Backfill with a mix of garden soil and compost, ensuring the root ball is fully covered

-- Firm the soil around the base and water thoroughly to eliminate air pockets
+• Firm the soil around the base and water thoroughly to eliminate air pockets

-- Secure the stake with an appropriate tie
+• Secure the stake with an appropriate tie

-Nashi Pear Fruit (© Luka rs)
+Nashi pear fruit (© Luka rs)

 Cultivation, care, and pruning of the nashi

-Each year in early spring, apply well-rotted compost by lightly scratching it into the surface to maintain soil fertility.
+Each year in early spring, apply well-rotted compost by lightly working it into the surface to maintain soil fertility.
 In winter, you can enrich the soil with a spadeful of wood ash, which is rich in potash, to improve fruiting.

-How to prune a nashi?
+How to Prune a Nashi Tree?

 The nashi can be pruned in the same way as an apple tree, as pruning encourages new shoots.
 The tree bears fruit on one- to two-year-old wood, so pruning should favour young shoots.

-- Cut back branches growing inward to allow air and light to circulate
+2. Cut back branches growing inward to allow air and light to circulate

-- Every other year, prune overly long branches by two-thirds, cutting above an outward-facing bud
+3. Every other year, prune overly long branches by two-thirds, cutting just above an outward-facing bud

-- Remove any suckers growing at the base of the tree
+4. Remove any suckers growing at the base of the tree

-My tip: if branches are heavily laden with fruit, you may need to prop them up to prevent breakage under their weight.
+My tip: If branches are heavily laden with fruit, you may need to prop them up to prevent breakage under their weight.

 Diseases and potential pests

-The Nashi Pear tree is resistant to diseases.
+The Nashi Pear is resistant to diseases.
 However, like pear and apple trees, it is susceptible to fungal diseases such as Scab and powdery mildew: treat the tree preventatively in spring with Bordeaux mixture sprays.
 Against aphid infestations, a glue band around the trunk in early spring can prove useful, as can sprays with a mixture of water and black soap.
 Against the Codling Moth or fruit worm, consider installing pheromone traps in late May and attract bats and insectivorous birds, such as tits!

 In overly chalky soil, your tree may suffer from chlorosis, which causes yellowing of the foliage.